Utah insurance CE and renewal

 Renewal checklist

-- Confirm whether you are renewing a general producer license or title authority.
+- Confirm whether you are renewing a producer license, title license, or reduced title track.

 Common mistakes to avoid

-- Applying the general 24-hour rule to title authority without checking the title-specific requirement.
+- Applying the 24-hour producer rule to title licenses without checking the title-specific track.

 Course planning